Best Decision-Making Techniques for Life’s Tough Choices

-I mean, I might be able to think of 10 “pro” reasons to move that range from “better weather” to “restaurant choices,” but if “I have nowhere to live” is on the con side, that should hold a bit more weight.
+I mean, I might think of 10 “pro” reasons to move that range from “better weather” to “restaurant choices,” but if “I have nowhere to live” is on the con side, that should hold a bit more weight.

-First, write down the problem at hand, and make your list.
+First, write the problem at hand, and make your list.

 Then, go back and assign each item on the list a number between 0 and 1 based on how important it is to you.